hellowac/mapnik-wiki-zh-cn/World-population-tutorial.md

 ## Step 1: data

 For this tutorial we'll use the same world borders shapefile from natural earth used for the first two tutorials.
-Refer to either (Tutorial 1)[GettingStartedInPython] or (Tutorial 2)[XMLGettingStarted] for details.
+Refer to either [Tutorial 1](GettingStartedInPython) or [Tutorial 2](XMLGettingStarted) for details.

 This script should result in a graphic like this: